On The Statistical Limits of Self-Improving Agents

 \section{Outlook}

-\paragraph{From theory to practice: Why capacity bounds matter.} Practitioners may object that modern deep learning routinely violates PAC sample complexity through implicit regularization—why would capacity bounds matter for self-modifying systems?
-The answer is \emph{sequential compounding risk}.
-A single overparameterized model may generalize well, but a self-modifying agent that repeatedly expands capacity across hundreds of edits accumulates risk that no implicit bias can rescue.
-Our experiments demonstrate this concretely: the destructive policy reaches test loss 0.409 after unbounded capacity growth, while the capacity-capped policy achieves 0.350—a 17\% relative improvement emerging not from a single edit, but from accumulated drift as the reachable family explodes.
-The Two-Gate policy translates directly into practice: (i) track a capacity proxy $B(\cdot)$ (parameter count for neural architectures, corpus size for retrieval systems, function-library size for tool-using agents); (ii) set a schedule $K(m) \propto \sqrt{m}$ proportional to available training data; (iii) reject edits unless validation improves by margin $\tau$.
-These checks are computationally cheap and can run in real-time during self-improvement loops.
-The alternative to capacity bounds is not "trust implicit regularization"—it is accepting that your system has entered a regime where \emph{no learning guarantee is possible}.
+\paragraph{From theory to practice, why capacity bounds matter.} Practitioners may object that modern deep learning routinely violates classical worst-case PAC sample complexity through implicit regularization.
+Why would capacity bounds matter for self-modifying systems?
+The answer is sequential compounding risk.
+A single overparameterized model may generalize well, but a self-modifying agent that repeatedly expands capacity across many edits accumulates risk that no implicit bias can reliably rescue.

+The Two-Gate policy translates directly into practice: track a capacity proxy $B\!\left[\cdot\right]$, set a schedule $K\!\left[m\right]$ proportional to available data, and reject edits unless validation improves by margin $\tau$.
+These checks are computationally cheap and can run in real time during self-improvement loops.
+The alternative to capacity bounds is not trusting implicit regularization.
+It is accepting that the system has entered a regime where no distribution-free learning guarantee is possible.